shanapu/MyJailbreak/README.md

 ##### Commands
 ```
-- sm_noscope / sm_undead - Allows players to vote for a noscope
+- sm_noscope - Allows players to vote for a noscope
-- sm_setnoscope - Allows the Admin(sm_map) or Warden to set noscope as next round
+- sm_setnoscope - Allows the Admin or Warden to set noscope as next round
 ```
 ##### Cvars
 ```